 To Seal or Not To Seal

 The topic of if you need to seal your adhesive vinyl with anything is a HUGE debate in the crafting world.
+I wrote a whole article just about different Cricut mistakes, myths and mysteries HERE.
 Some people love to epoxy their cups, but if you are not into the world of using epoxy I am here to tell you there really is no reason to seal your cups.
 I would never recommend applying a Mod Podge product over them.
 This can make your finished project look cloudy and you might see the brush lines from the Mod Podge on the surface.

 Instead, allow the adhesive vinyl to cure.
 How do you let vinyl cure?
 You just let it set on the item that you put your design on.
 Leave it alone and don’t pick at it, and do not wash it for 24 – 72 hours.
 This allows the vinyl time to set up and bond with the item you placed it on.